addman2/fortran_riddle/README.md

 ### Fortran riddle

-Just a tiny one as a fun project
+Just a tiny one as a fun project with grammatical errors